RocketChat/Rocket.Chat.ReactNative/e2e/README.md

 ### 2. Prepare test data

-* Run Rocket Chat meteor app: `meteor npm start` (make sure you to run this command from project that you created on Step 1.1.).
+* Run Rocket.Chat meteor app: `meteor npm start` (make sure you to run this command from project that you created on Step 1.1.).
 * Open `localhost:3000` in browser.
 * Sign up as admin.
 * Create public room `detox-public`.